 If you have concerns about the court’s power to refuse support, speak with an experienced Maryland child support attorney.

 Why Do You Need a Child Support Lawyer?

 The process for securing child support can get very complex.
-From locating the other parent to establishing parentage, setting up an order and enforcing payment, or modifying an order, you will need the skills and expertise of a child support lawyer who understands the technicalities of child support law in Maryland.
+From locating the other parent to establishing parentage, setting up an order and enforcing payment, or modifying an order, you will need the skills and expertise of a local child support lawyer who understands the technicalities of child support law in Maryland.

 Your case may require the assistance of other professionals to establish certain facts in support of your case.
 For example, in cases of voluntary impoverishment where one parent chooses to be unemployed or underemployed to reduce their child support payments, your attorney can help you establish that parent’s potential income.

 The experienced child support lawyer at Shah & Kishore will help you understand the factors that apply to your situation and ensure that your and your child’s rights are well-represented and protected.